 Causes Of Ringworm In Dogs

-Places where there are several animals close together, such as kennels or shelters, make the spread of ringworm more likely.
-Ticks or other animals may carry the fungus, as well.
 Contact with bedding, dishes, or any material from an infected animal will also spread the infection.
-Rugs, carpets, furniture, or anywhere that dog hair can collect may harbor ringworm, which is why it is important to thoroughly clean any area that an infected dog has been.
+Rugs, carpets, furniture, or anywhere that dog hair can collect may harbor ringworm, which is why it is important to thoroughly clean any area that an infected dog has touched.

 Treatment For Ringworm In Dogs